#automated crosspost

 It took him a moment to get used to the sensation, to adjust to you.
 But when he finally did, he kissed you back ravenously, nothing shy from desperate.
 He craved your touch so fiercely.
 A push and pull of wandering hands, tangled in your hair and yours in his.

 You were finally back where he wanted you, in the cocoon he crafted just for you, made with his flesh.
-He held you to his chest as if his ribcage could open and like bony fingers wrap around you and keep you safe.
+Bulletproof arms around you, holding tighter—as if his ribcage could open and he could store you there, where you'd be forever safe.

 He placed his foot between your legs, pushing them open.
 You complied when he gently nudged your knee so you’d fall back against the mattress.